You’ve got your roaster. You’ve read all about how to roast. And you can’t wait to get started. But what’s missing?

 How do you find out about cupping events?
 Watch out for coffee festivals, follow local specialty coffee shops and schools on social media, and keep an eye on your country’s Specialty Coffee Association (SCA) website.

 The SCA also offers courses on coffee sensory skills and roasting.
 These can be valuable tools for home roasters.
 And, of course, you can find a lot of information on typical profiles online and in books.

 Want even more tips?
 Read Learn How to Roast Coffee With These Resources

 Before and after: the green and roasted coffee beans.
 Credit: Roast Rebels

 There’s nothing quite like roasting your own coffee.
-It dramatically expands the range of coffee you get to choose from and allows you to find – and craft! – the perfect brew for you.
+It dramatically expands the range of green coffee you get to choose from and allows you to find – and craft! – the perfect brew for you.

 And remember, research is useful but the best way to learn is by experimenting.
 The more you taste and compare, the easier it will be for you to find your favourite bean.
 What are you waiting for?

 You might also like Everything You Need for a Home Roaster Starter Kit